ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 **System: Reg'tiak**<br>
 **Planet Vit'os**

-_northern polar mountains_
+_Northern polar mountains_<br>
-_Pirx'vero Botha, exa'legionate trooper, long range infantry support (sniper/medic)._
+_Pirx'vero Botha, exa'legionate trooper, long range infantry support (sniper/medic)_

 It was a bug hunt —a primal bug hunt; that's all we ever get sent on; that's all us —the expeditionary, the _exa'legionate_.

 I hate bug hunts —primal or otherwise—, hive swarmers feel no pain, and dispense it without mercy. —On a bug drop— being on overwatch is mostly the same as any other; being medic is much more difficult.
 Why are citizens living on this shadt hole of a world anyway?
 Haven't seen any greenery, the weather is bad; matches the landscape.
 Those clouds don't look like rain clouds; too hot for water here; lots of lightning; blue, yellow, and white.
 Sometimes in lone strikes, other times in rolling volleys; the bolts extend the sharp angels of the mountain terrain; Nature —on this world— used the same pallet for its black and grey clouds, as it did for the grey rocks and the shadows they cast.
-We've been in these mountains for half and adex (~14 hours) and no sign of militia or civilians, don't think anyone expects to find any either.
+We've been in these mountains for half and adex (~14 hours) and no sign of the militia or civilians we are looking for, don't think anyone expects to find any either.

-They had been told what to expect, during pre-drop briefing  —on the Legionatus drop ship.
+When they had been told what to expect, —during pre-drop briefing on the Legionatus drop ship.
 Commander Ter Hemner had presented the mission intel with his usual faux enthusiasm, and standard extra pauses between phrases he deemed important.

 Hemner: "...LISTEN UP!
 For extraa intel!
 Cross-void swarmers!
 Known in this space as vetaxa's!
 Are believed to be swarming!
 They are capable of jumps in excess of 40 stardex! (~40LY) They are VERY mean and dangerous!
 They are believed to be responsible for unexplained disappearances!
 In systems: Matcha'tiak, Hol-dreda, and Eli'par!
 We are to drop!
 We are to conduct search and rescue!
 For Vit'os local militia!
 The last distress transmission was post fiiive ritodex! (~ 5 days) " \*a few troopers are unable to hide their murmuring thoughts\* _no chance they are still alive_ was the gist "QUIET AND LISTEN.
 UP.
 TROOPERS!!....there may still be survivors!
 I am authorizing extra gunners!
 And medical!
 Per squad!"